Tankdoz/PUREstack/README.md

 ```

 ## Step 4: Start your PURE stack(s):
-Multiple PURE stacks can be started in case you want multiple DNS resolvers.
-It's not possible though, to deploy multiple stacks on the same host, as a stack needs unique ownership of port 53.
-In order to differentiate between the different stacks you should use the .env file.
-For the PURE stack the default .env file contains at least:
+PUREstacks compose.yaml requires 4 environment settings to be set:
+- webpassword: used to log into the Pihole webinterface
+- hostname: will be used by promtail to label data and will show up in Pihole webinterface as hostname
+- IP adress host: wil be used to connect Pihole to Unbound
+- IP adress Loki: required for promtail to find Loki

-.env file:
+Create default .env file:
 ```
-cd ~/dockerprojects/stacks/pure
-cat > .env <<EOF
+cat > ~/dockerprojects/stacks/pure/.env <<EOF
-WEBPASSWORD=changeme     # require to log into the Pihole webinterface; choose your own password.
+WEBPASSWORD=changeme     # choose your own password.
-HOSTNAME=PUREstack-010   # will be used by promtail to label the data from this stack and will show up in pihole as hostname
-                         # reuse it in your prometheus configuration to label your host-data consistantly
-HOSTIP=192.168.1.10      # IP adress of the PURE host, this will be used to connect pihole to unbound LOKIIP=192.168.1.22      # IP adress of your LOKI server EOF
+HOSTNAME=PUREstack-010   # reuse it in your prometheus configuration to label your host-data consistantly HOSTIP=192.168.1.10      # IP adress of the PUREstac host LOKIIP=192.168.1.22      # IP adress of your LOKI server EOF
 ```
 these variables are used in the compose.yaml, so PUREstack will not deploy without them.
 Edit the .env file to reflect the settings in your environment.
 ```
-sudo nano .env
+sudo nano ~dockerprojects/stacks/pure/.env
 ```

 next bring up your stack